-This sheet may be prepared on a reproducible copy of Sheet No. 1 so that the same information will be repeated together with the following:
+This sheet may be prepared on a reproducible copy of Sheet Number 1 so that the same information will be repeated together with the following:

 - Drainage arrows shall be shown for all streets and drainage easements.
-When the maximum permissible capacity of streets to carry storm water is exceeded the location of storm sewers, curb inlets, open channels and other drainage facilities shall be shown.
+When the maximum permissible capacity of streets to carry stormwater has exceeded the location of storm sewers, curb inlets, open channels, and other drainage facilities shall be shown.

-- The exact location, dimension, description, and flow line of existing drainage structures and the location, flow line and flood plain and flood way of existing water courses within the subdivision or contiguous tracts.
+- The exact location, dimension, description, and flow line of existing drainage structures and the location, flow line, flood plain, and floodway of existing water courses within the subdivision or contiguous tracts.